UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2020-01-11-Intune-Problems-Solving.md

 # Clear TPM

 All above steps are necessary for OS to correctly communicate with Trusted Platform Module chip.
-If those steps do not apply just try to clear microcontroller.
-It can be easily done from Windows or in BIOS.🔥🔥**Before proceeding remember to backup your Bitlocker key to safe location**🔥🔥 also I recommend suspending bitlocker because it will allow to automatically save recovery key in TPM again after wiping chip.
+If those steps do still did not do a thing just try to clear microcontroller.
+It can be easily done from Windows or in BIOS.🔥🔥**Before proceeding remember to backup your Bitlocker key to safe location**🔥🔥 also I recommend suspending Bitlocker because it will allow to automatically save recovery key in TPM again after wiping chip.

 ``` powershell
 #Run powershell as local admin